BillPetti/baseballr/README.md

 # baseballr

-A package written for R focused on baseball analysis.
+`baseballr` is a package written for R focused on baseball analysis.
 It includes functions for scraping various data from websites, such as FanGraphs.com and Baseball-Reference.com.
-It also includes functions for calculating metrics, such as wOBA and team-level consistency.
+It also includes functions for calculating metrics, such as wOBA, FIP, and team-level consistency over custom time frames.

 You can read more about some of the functions and how to use them [here](http://www.hardballtimes.com/developing-the-baseballr-package-for-r/).